Exploring the relation between cell shape and motility

 1. Cell Spatial Migration:

-We visualize and classify the trajectories of motion for a large set of cells and analyze velocities and directional angle patterns.
+We visualize and classify the trajectories of motion for cell dataset.

 2. Shape Dynamics: